MicrosoftDocs/dynamics365smb-docs/business-central/shopify/FAQ.md

 # FAQ for Technical Details

-This article contains a list of frequently asked questions.
+This article contains a list of frequently asked questions for the Shopify connector.

 ## Extensibility